dwslab/melt/docu/README.md

-Documentation of the whole project is available in the main README.
+The documentation of the whole MELT project is available in the [main README](/README.md).
-This folder hold only additional resources such a UML diagrams (created with [UMLet](https://www.umlet.com)).
+This folder holds only additional documentary resources such a UML diagrams (created with [UMLet](https://www.umlet.com)).